ShubhiJain67/LeetCode/README.md

 LeetCode 1464 : Maximum Product of Two Elements in an Array (183_Easy)

 LeetCode 1465 : Maximum Area of a Piece of Cake After Horizontal and Vertical Cuts (217_Medium)

+LeetCode 1475 : Final Prices With a Special Discount in a Shop (207_Easy)

 LeetCode 1480 : Running Sum of 1d Array (205_Easy)